-Adults
+Adults:

-Muscle, joint or tendon problems and period pain
+- Nuscle, joint or tendon problems and period pain:

-• The usual starting dose is 500 mg, followed by 250 mg tablet every 6 to 8 hours as needed.

-Arthritis and ankylosing spondylitis
+The usual starting dose is 500mg followed by a 250mg tablet every 6 to 8 hours as needed. - Arthritis and ankylosing spondylitis:

-- The usual dose is between 500 mg and 1000 mg. - The dose can be taken all at once, or split in two and taken twice a day.
+The usual dose is between 500mg or 1000mg twice a - day The dose can be taken all at once, or split in two and taken twice a day.